thomasgillis/dbs/README.md

 - `TAR_DIR` where the find the tar, obtained using `tar-list.sh`
 - `PREFIX` where the libs will be installed
 - `DBS_MPICC`, `DBS_MPICXX`, `DBS_MPIFORT`, `DBS_MPIEXEC` will default to `mpicc`, `mpicxx`, `mpif90`, and `mpiexec` if unspecified.
 If an MPI implementation is installed with dbs then will be used, if not dbs will use the one found in path.

+:warning: We support a generic workload manager, although the default is `slurm`.
+To use another system make sure that your `cluster.sh` file is compatible and use `SUBMIT_CMD=workload_cmd` either in your `arch` file or the environment.

 **module information**: